-Members of The Church of Jesus Christ of Latter-day Saints, commonly nicknamed "Mormons," worship Jesus Christ, but some vocal critics claim that we don't believe in Him at all or that we don't count as "Christians."
-Here I respond to some of their arguments, many of which are based on novel definitions of "Christian" that often would exclude the Christians of the New Testament or even Christ Himself.
-A fascinating situation!
+Members of The Church of Jesus Christ of Latter-day Saints, commonly called "Mormons," worship Jesus Christ, but some critics claim that we don't believe in Him at all or that we don't count as "Christians."
+Here I respond to some of their arguments, many of which are based on warped definitions of "Christian" that often would exclude the Christians of the New Testament or even Christ Himself.
+What irony!
 This is one of several pages in a suite of "Frequently Asked Questions about Latter-day Saint Beliefs."
-This work is solely the responsibility of Jeff Lindsay and has not been officially endorsed by the Church.
+This work is solely the responsibility of Jeff Lindsay and has not been officially approved by the Church.

 Mormanity is my LDS blog, in operation since 2004.
 Numerous issues have been discussed there.
 Join the fray!
 Or visit the other blogs on my blogroll there.